-Just when you thought it was safe to go back in the water (cue the Jaws theme music) and oil prices began moving upwards, it seems as though the Calgary real estate market unfortunately remains stationary.
+Just when you thought it was safe to go back in the water (cue the Jaws theme music) and oil prices began moving upwards, it seems as though the Greater Calgary real estate market unfortunately remains stationary.
 The city and the province as a whole has seen high unemployment, wage decreases and job losses in new sectors.
 Even with increase in oil prices, the weakness in the labour market has greater impact on the housing market.
 Continue reading as I break down the numbers for the month of May.

 - Inventory on the rise for the 5 straight month in 2016